marcidy/exiting_arduino/docs/source/architecture_introduction.rst

 =======  =========  ==
 Op code  Operation
 =======  =========  ==
- 0000      NOT      # Immediate Invert
+ 0000      NOT      # Direct Invert
- 0001      AND      # Immediate And
+ 0001      AND      # Direct And
- 0010      OR       # Immediate Or
+ 0010      OR       # Direct Or
- 0011      XOR      # Immediate XOr
+ 0011      XOR      # Direct XOr
  0100      STO      # Store
  0101     AND_R     # Indirect And
  0110     OR_R      # Indirect Or